Boracay’s Top 23 Things To Do & Activities Not To Miss

 For a more detailed impression of the sunset see The Insanely Beautiful Sunsets of Boracay by Adventurous Miriam.

-As you can see, there’s a large variety of things to do in Boracay, and there’s something for every budget and personality.
-Whether you want to relax on the beach, go on an adventure or party and socialize, you can find things to do that fit your mood and style.
+As you can see, there’s a large variety of things to do in Boracay, and something for every budget and lifestyle.
+Whether you want to relax on the beach, go on an adventure or party and socialize, you can select the things to do that fit your mood.

-Hope that helped you build out an awesome itinerary.
-Enjoy! 🙂
+Hope that helped you build out an awesome itinerary 🙂